Fabian Goodall: Playing career

 On 7 May 2016, Goodall played for Fiji against Papua New Guinea in the 2016 Melanesian Cup where he played in the second row position in the 24–22 loss at Parramatta Stadium.

 Switch to rugby union

 In August 2016, Goodall made the switch from league to union after signing with National Rugby Championship (NRC) side, Western Sydney Rams.

+Goodall was part of the grand final winning team in the Shute Shield in season 2024 playing at inside centre, scoring a try.